For media inquiries, call the Communications Department mobile phone at 501.351.6816. Click here to find our fact sheet.

 Q&A: Stroke Awareness with Ali Krisht, MD

-You’ve no doubt heard the term ‘Time is Brain’ when doctors talk about stroke.
-Dr. Ali Krisht, a neurosurgeon at the Arkansas Neuroscience Institute at CHI St. Vincent is an advocate of getting fast treatment for stroke.
-Dr. Krisht is here to increase awareness of stroke during May – which is National Stroke Awareness Month.
+‘Time is Brain’ when it comes to treatment and brain health after a stroke.
+Dr. Ali Krisht, a neurosurgeon at the Arkansas Neuroscience Institute at CHI St. Vincent, is an advocate of providing fast treatment after a stroke occurs.

 Why is quick treatment so important when you’re having a stroke?